yosmanyga/resource/doc/04-cacher.md

     }

-First and second arguments are ```Storer``` classes, used to store the resource data and version.
-Third argument is used to detect the resource version.
+First and second arguments are ```Storer``` classes, used to store the resource data and version respectivelly.
+Third argument is a ```VersionChecker``` class, used to detect the resource version.
 This version determines if the resource has changed since it was cached.
 So, the cache is used just if the resource version is the same.